xujian-12/cryptocom/Q3/README.md

 - Create .env file, editing MONGO_URI in `.env` and `docker-compose.yaml`
 - Build url_shortener image: `docker build -t url_shortener . `
 - Spin up the set: `docker-compose up -d`

+## Infrastructure

+- Infrastructure related code are stored in `./infra`
+- The application will sit behind Load Balancer.
+Request will be handled by Load Balancer before hitting application
+- Replace `CONTAINER_IMAGE` and `CONTAINER_TAG` according to your registry before the deployment
+- Replace `REPLICA` according to your desired bandwidth

+## Enhancement

+- Mongodb can be more secure by creating authentication.
+- Mongodb can be replaced by other cache database e.g Elasticahe server to help in infrastructure management